libmapper/libmapper/doc/tutorials/tutorial_python.md

 <object>.set_property(key, value)
 ~~~

+where the `key` can be either a member of the Property enum class or a string
-where the value can any OSC-compatible type.
-This function can be called for
+specifying the name of the property, and the value can any OSC-compatible type.
-devices or signals.
+This function can be called for devices or signals.

 For example, to store a `float` indicating the X position of a device `dev`, you
 can call it like this: